RevealBi/Documentation/en/web/getting-started-server-node.md

 # Setting up the Reveal SDK Server with Node.js

+> [!WARNING]
+> Node server support is currently available as a **Beta** versioned product.
+Some features may not work, or be missing completely.
+The API will experience breaking changes before the RTM release.

 ## Step 1 - Create the Node.js Project

 1 - Open a command line and create a directory named **reveal-server-node**